stasek/fake-rest-server/README.md

-# fake-rest-server
+# fake-rest-ru.svnik.tests.server
-This server is a stub for testing RestApi integration.
+This ru.svnik.tests.server is a stub for testing RestApi integration.
 #### maven
 ```xml
 ...